sport balls

 So why are we open sourcing our app design thinking in this blog?
 We believe we are uniquely positioned to deliver on these principles because of our team, our history, and our corporate structure.

 • History.
-PodPlay is a wholly owned subsidiary of PingPod, and our tech stack was originally developed to power the PingPod network of autonomous table tennis clubs that operate 24/7 without staff.
+PodPlay was incubated inside of PingPod, and our tech stack was originally developed to power the PingPod network of autonomous table tennis clubs that operate 24/7 without staff.
 The economic benefits of operating autonomously - simultaneously lowering labor costs and increasing capacity - are obvious.
 What is less obvious is whether those benefits can be achieved without sacrificing the customer experience.
 Building for the unstaffed use case requires creating a simple, intuitive app.
 When there is no staff to bridge the gap, it better be easy to use for everyone, or the concept will fall flat in spite of its economic advantages.
-20 locations and 100,000 customers in, we feel like we have ample proof that our team was able to pull it off.
+20+ locations and 150,000 customers in, we feel like we have ample proof that our team was able to pull it off.
 Building to the unstaffed use case has pushed our team to prioritize simple, intuitive design in a way that our competitors have not had to.

 • Dogfooding.
-While PodPlay has grown rapidly, and serves a wide range of sports clubs today, PingPod is still the largest single client of PodPlay with 20 locations.
+While PodPlay is now a stand alone entity, our former parent and sister company remains a large customer.
 Using our software, PingPod has managed hundreds of thousands of reservations - and our PodPlay clients reap the benefits of that experience.
-We can stress-test new features on our own operating business before rolling them out to our PodPlay clients, and our Pods serve as “showrooms” where we can conduct “physical demos” for potential clients (we can demo on zoom with the best of them, but when it comes to the intersection of digital and physical space, there is no substitute for the IRL experience itself).
+If you are building digital tools to manage physical spaces there is no better way to learn what to build than to manage physical spaces with technology.
+It is not an accident that the founders of many of the most successful Vertical SaaS companies that serve four wall businesses have a deep history or connection to the domain they serve.
 We build better software because our team uses it everyday to work and to play.
-All our team members regularly use our app and PodPlay client locations to play the sports they love.
+All our team members regularly use our apps and PodPlay client locations to play the sports they love.
 We strongly believe that the best software is built with empathy - and the best way for us to build with empathy is to be customers ourselves.

 PodPlay clients may be venues, but we believe we will serve them best by designing an amazing experience for their customers.
 Our goal, as it has been from Day 1, is to build and refine a system that is highly functional but intuitive and delights customers.
 True to our roots as a consumer company, the technology we build for PodPlay clients is squarely a B2B2C offering.